pestrela/music/traktor/README.md

 Hotcue doesnt move temporary cue as well.
 No search box on explorer node (access directly your OS files)
 Ups: video, smart playlists, related tracks, plug and play for pioneer gear, GUI to remap pads very easily

-* b) MIDI mapping with variables and multiple actions: this is crucial to make complex FX chains on the jog Wheels.
+* **b) MIDI mapping with variables and multiple actions: this is crucial to make complex FX chains on the jog Wheels.**
 For a demo, see at 6:30 of this video: https://www.youtube.com/watch?v=h9tQZEHr8hk&t=392s MIDI Variables is also crucial to create more layers with additional shifts (one physical button = many functions).
 Both Rekordbox and Serato lack completely this ability.
 They only allow you to assign a single command to a single button.
   * note: the gold standard in MIDI scripting is VDJscript (https://www.virtualdj.com/wiki/VDJscript.html).
 Having said this, the jog screens can only be mapped using BOME midi translator pro (https://www.bome.com/products/miditranslator)

-There are some other smaller reasons.
+There are some other **smaller reasons**.
 In general these are related to the above-mentioned main reasons.
 * Example: I use the hotcues as internal "bookmarks".
 In Traktor, presing a hotcue moves the temporary cue as well.
 Very useful when previewing a tagged song.
 This is not the case in Rekordbox, which causes massive confusion.
 Even this was not the case in Trakor, this would be trivial to fix via MIDI mapping; such is impossible to address in both Rekordbox and Serato.
 * On the Con side, the other softwares have great features that Traktor lacks: Video, smart playlists, related tracks, plug and play for pioneer gear, a great GUI to remap the pads very easily.
 But these do not offset the mass-relovate and midi mapping limitations.